CobaltWolf/Bluedog-Design-Bureau/README.md

 - Redstone rocket, with Sergeant clusters and Explorer 1
 - Juno II, IV rockets
 - Thor-Delta rocket (Almost all variants can be made)
-- Delta 2 and 3 rockets (Including upper stage and a variety GEM SRBs)
+- Delta 2 and 3 rockets (Including upper stage and a variety of GEM SRBs)
-- 4 meter Delta Cryogenic Second Stage (5 meter
+- 4 meter Delta Cryogenic Second Stage, modeled by Blowfish.
+(5 meter available in ReDIRECT)
 - Atlas rocket (everything from Atlas A up through Atlas V 551)
 - Agena upper stage (All variants)
 - Vega (old Kerolox upper stage for Atlas)
 - Centaur D, G, G', T, V upper stages
 - Titan 1, 2, 3, 4 rockets, with SRMs and Transtage (No IUS yet!)
-- Config switching for LR87's, with alternate kerolox versions and plumes to match!
+- Config switching for the LR87s, with alternate kerolox versions and plumes to match!
-- Config switching for H1, RS27, and many more!
+- Config switching for the H1, the RS27, and many more!
 (All config switching provided courtesy of B9PS)
 - LDC Titan
 - Peacekeeper/Minotaur SRB based launcher
 - Athena SRB based launcher